All Episodes

 They've got to find something to turn people out.

-They can't turn people out in November saying, vote for us so you can keep on getting more of this, because nobody wants more of what they've offered.
+They can't turn people out in November saying, vote for us so you can keep on getting more of this because nobody wants more of what they've offered.

-So they've got they've got to scare everybody about the Republicans and what they're gonna do and how bad and mean they are, and Bush works magic in that regard.
+So they've got to scare everybody about the Republicans and what they're going to do and how bad and mean they are.

-So just keep a short.
+So just keep a shirt.

-What was your question, Sertley?
+was your question, certainly, because it's veterans.

 Okay, folks, that's it.